LucZZ/haskell-vs-go/README.md

 - **Go Implementation**:
   - Build with **Go** and [**Ebitenengine V2**](https://github.com/hajimehoshi/ebiten) for UI elements

+## Program Structure
+### Overview
+  The each project is devided into the same three modules:
+  - const.go, Const.hs: Defines constants used across the application, such as grid size, row and column count, and other configurations.
+  - gameOfLife.go, GameOfLife.hs: Contains the game logic for computing the next state of the grid based on the previous grid and the rules of Conway's Game of Life.
+  - main.go, main.hs: Handles the user interface and user input.

+## Flow

+### GUI
+  - Each GameEngine provides similar methods for the gameflow.
+  - The **main** method is used to setup the initial GameState and the necessary components for the UI
+  - The **update** method is used to get the new GameState from the gamelogic module.
+  - The **draw** method is used to translage the GameState to the UI.
+  - Key and Mouse presses are handled differently: In Haskell the method **handleKeys** is used for both.
+In Go the gameengine provides methods (**ebiten.IsKeyPressed(ebiten.KeySpace)**, **ebiten.IsMouseButtonPressed(ebiten.MouseButtonLeft)**) for checking.
+These are used in the update method.

+### GameOfLife logic
+1. Rules:
+  - Dead -> Alive: 3 neighbors
+  - Dead -> Dead: more or less that 3 neighbors
+  - Alive -> Alive: 2 or 3 neighbors
+  - Alive -> Dead: less that 2 or more that 3 neighbors
+  - Extra rule: In the board edges theneighbors are always dead to provide a natural border
+2. Flow
+  - **gameStep** method gets the current alive neighbors as x and y coordinates and returns a list of the next generation.
+  - in **gameStep** the neighbors are counted from x-1, y-1 to x+1, y+1 and based on the rules the next generation is calculated

 ## How to Build and Run

 ### Haskell (src\haskell)